airplane3333/surfs_up/README.md

-# Overview of the analysis:
+# Surfs Up
 ---

-Using data from a sqlite database that contains temprature for a date from serveral reporting station within Hawaii.
-The data is used to perform statictical analysis for a give month to decide if the weather would impact opening of an ice cream and surf shop on the island of oahu.
+## Overview of the analysis:
 ---
+Using data from a sqlite database that contains tempratures for a given date from serveral reporting station within Hawaii.
+The data is used to perform statictical analysis for a given month (June / December) to decide if the weather would impact opening of an ice cream and surf shop on the island of Oahu.

 ## Results:
 ---
-Provide a bulleted list with three major points from the two analysis deliverables.
-Use images as support where needed.
+### * There is little variation between June and December average tempratures:
+		 - June Average: 74
+		 - December Average: 71

 ![June Statistical Weather Data](june_stats.png)